jgeneve/ACDC/web-master/BLOG/_posts/2018-01-15-Two-Papers-Accepted-To-CLOSER.markdown

 ---
 layout: post
-title:  "Two Papers Have Been Accepted to CLOSER 2018"
+title:  "FIVE Papers Have Been Accepted to CLOSER 2018"
 date:   2018-01-15 10:24:55 +0200
 categories: publications
 ---